Donaim/miseq-workflow-pres/slides.md

 ## Resistance interpretation

 <!-- TODO: improve this slide. -->

+MiCall has built-in resistance interpretation step.
+However, in our lab we do not use it clinically.

 Challenge:
 - given a consensus sequence, determine if the original virus is resistant to given drugs